Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 PCs can use rebellion actions to make their assault on the temple easier.
 These require DC 30 Secrecy checks, so if you haven't been tracking the Rebellion rules so far, that's where the PCs should put their +15.
-Their actions during the missions will gain them allies that will further help with this.
+Their actions during the previous missions will gain them allies that will further help with this.
 One of the actions gives them a nearly complete map of the temple.
 The other sabotages the ritual, making it take 6 days instead of 3, penalizing its divine spellcasters (they're demoralized!) and even reducing the frequency with which the temple bells ring (see below).

 ### Raiding the Temple